danilos1/z-moves-bot/README.md

 <hr>

 ## Features and how to use
-In begin you need authorized and type your group:
+In begin you can chose how authorize, student or teacher.
+In the next question type your group:

 ![Start bot](https://github.com/danilos1/z-moves-bot/blob/main/Example_images/image_2020-12-10_20-31-38.png)